realmorg/realm/apps/web/src/pages/docs/learn/flow.md

 We will learn more about <anchor-link href="/docs/learn/state-mutation">state mutation</anchor-link>, in the last learning section.
 It will provide you with further insights and knowledge on how to manipulate states effectively within your Custom Element.

 Understanding state mutation is essential for building dynamic interactivity.
 It involves updating or modifying the state values of your custom elements, enabling you to reflect changes in the user interface based on different cases.

 ## Congrats!

-Tada 🎉.
-You've learnt to create a custom element with reactivity.
-It's the basic knowledge to <s>rule the world</s> use the custom element's flow.
+Tada 🎉, congrats!
+You have acquired the fundamental knowledge of creating custom element and understanding how the reactivity works.

-Because we already fulfilled our promise, let's learn more about something else in the next tutorial, let's learn about <anchor-link href="/docs/learn/global-states">global states</anchor-link>.
+Because we already fulfilled our promises, let's learn more about something else in the next tutorial, let's learn about <anchor-link href="/docs/learn/global-states">global states</anchor-link>.